RagtimeGal/quartz--encyclopedia-mysenvaria/content/Meta/Ledgers/Ledger 17.2025.md

 ---

 > [!abstract] [[Meta/Meta|Meta]]
-> *This article is part of a series of meta articles explaining what the Encyclopedia Mysenvaria is, how to use it, and how to contribute.*
+> *This article is part of a series of meta articles which provide a brief changelog and look at the encyclopedia's progress.*

 > [!summary] Lore Ledger #8
 > 17/2025